MLW World Tag Team Championship

 The MLW World Tag Team Championship is a professional wrestling world tag team championship which is owned by the Major League Wrestling (MLW) promotion.
 The championship is generally contested in professional wrestling matches, in which participants usually execute scripted finishes rather than contend in direct competition.

 The titles were unveiled on April 21, 2003, during the Underground TV tapings, under the MLW Global Tag Team Crown Championship name.
 The titles were vacated on February 10, 2004, after the promotion closed.
-After the relaunch of the promotion in 2018, Lucha Brothers (Penta el 0M and Rey Fénix) would win the vacant titles under the MLW World Tag Team Championship name on June 7, 2018.
+After the relaunch of the promotion in 2018, The Lucha Brothers (Penta el 0M and Rey Fénix) would win the vacant titles under the MLW World Tag Team Championship name on June 7, 2018.

 History

 Establishment and inactivity (2003–2004)

 The titles were unveiled on April 21, 2003, during the Underground TV tapings, under the MLW Global Tag Team Crown Championship name.
 MLW would start a four-team single-elimination tournament to crown the first champions.
 The teams for the tournament were PJ Friedman and Steve Williams, Jimmy Yang and Mike Sanders, The Extreme Horsemen (C.W.
 Anderson and Simon Diamond) and Los Maximos (José Maximo and Joel Maximo).
 Friedman and Williams and The Extreme Hoursemen would both advance to the finals of the tournament.
 On May 9 at MLW Revolutions, The Extreme Hoursemen would defeat Friedman and Williams to become the first champions.
 However their reign would end on February 10, 2004, after the promotion stopped running events.